QuantAttack: Exploiting Dynamic Quantization to Attack Vision Transformers: Evaluation

-In our attack, we focus on $\ell_{\inf}$ norm bounded perturbations, and set $\epsilon=0.8$.
-We use a cosine annealing strategy with warm restarts for the attack's step size $\alpha$, where the maximum and minimum values are $0.02$ and $10e-6$, respectively.
+\textbf{Implementation Details.} In our attack, we focus on $\ell_{\inf}$ norm bounded perturbations, and set ${\epsilon=\frac{16}{255}}$, a value commonly used in prior studies~\cite{mahmood2021robustness,naseer2021improving,wei2022towards,zhang2023transferable}.
+The results for other $\epsilon$ values can be found in the supplementary material.
+We use a cosine annealing strategy with warm restarts for the attack's step size $\alpha$, where the maximum and minimum values are $\frac{0.5}{255}$ and $10e-5$, respectively.
 For the dynamic quantization threshold, we set $\tau=6$, as suggested in the original paper~\cite{LLM8}.
-We set the target value of our attack $x_\text{target}$ to 70 and the number of extracted values from each column $k$ to 4, as they empirically yielded the best results.
-The results of the ablation studies we performed on the $\epsilon$, $k$, and $x_\text{target}$ values can be found in the supplementary material.
-The experiments are conducted on a GeForce RTX 3090 GPU.
-To stabilize the performance metrics, we execute a GPU warm-up routine twice before starting to record the performance.
+We set the target value of our attack $x_\text{target}$ to 70, the number of extracted values from each column $K$ to 4, and the weighting factor $\lambda$ to 50 as they empirically yielded the best results.
+The results of the ablation studies we performed on the $K$, $\lambda$ and $x_\text{target}$ values can be found in the supplementary material.
+The experiments are conducted on a GeForce RTX 3090 GPU. olgu